JeremieLitzler/vueschool-course/course-vue-3-composition-api.md

 `provide` defines in the component N the name and value of the variable.

-`inject` reads from component N+2 the variable's value defined in `provide` by component N.
+`inject` reads from component N+2 or deeper the variable's value defined in `provide` by component N.

 A provided variable can be made reactive.

-PS: I'd create an utility file to list the names of those types of variables to avoid mistyping the variable name in the `inject` method.

 Note: you cannot inject a variable not provided by a parent.
 However, `inject` takes a second argument to prevent broken code.

 ```javascript
 const currencySymbol = inject("currencySymbol", ref("$"));
 ```

+PS: using TypeScript, you can create an enum to list the names of those types of variables to avoid mistyping the variable name in the `inject` method.

 ## Using lifecycle hooks in Composition API